Managerial economics: Pricing

-It is important to understand what pricing decisions should be made regarding the products and services of the firm, as efficient pricing is required to maintain desired levels of revenue and profit, whilst also maintaining customer satisfaction.
+It is important to understand what pricing decisions should be made regarding the products and services of the firm.
+Efficient pricing is required to maintain desired levels of revenue and profit, whilst also maintaining customer satisfaction.
 Setting a price too low reduces profitability, negatively affects the perceived quality of the product, and sets an expectation of price for the consumer.
 Setting a price too high may negatively affect the image of an organisation from the perspective of the consumer.

 Managers may price using intuitive or technocratic decision-making styles.
 A technocratic approach relies on quantitative analysis and optimisation, and typically involves a compensatory method of evaluation.
 Compensatory evaluation allows one attribute to compensate for another attribute.
 For example, a manager may price a product at a lower price to compensate for its lower quality.
 Intuitive decision-making relies on consumer heuristics, defined as cognitive processes of fast decision-making, which occur by limiting the amount of information analysed.

 Economic concepts such as competitive advantage, market segmentation, and price discrimination are relevant to pricing strategy.
 In order to set a price that drives sales and firm performance, managers must understand the economic environment in which they are operating.

 Price Discrimination

-Price discrimination involves selling the same good at different prices to different consumer segments.
+Price discrimination involves selling the same or similar good at different prices to different consumer segments.
 Consumer segments are separated by a significant variation in the amount they are willing to pay.
-In order for price discrimination to occur, organisations must be able to separate customer segments so that consumers are not aware of price differences.
+In order for price discrimination to occur, firms must be able to separate customer segments according to differing price elasticities, have some market power and prevent customers from re-selling the product.

+There are three classic types of price discrimination.